bobk48/Raspberry-Pi-5-OS/README.md

 I also added a In-Chapter Exercise solutions file named Text_Editors_ICE. docx.
 I hope beginners find this info on editors helpful!

+Finally, I've added a complete chapter on ZFS, in a file named ZFS.docx This extra chapter supplements the Section 1.9 in Chapter 1 of the book.
+It is intended for more experienced users of the Raspberry Pi 5 OS.

 * The website for this book at Taylor & Francis is as follows-

    https://www.routledge.com/Raspberry-Pi-5-System-Administration-Basics/Koretsky/p/book/9781041099031